How to Design, Fund and Implement an Effective Program for Student Success

 WHO SHOULD APPLY:

-Teams from local education agencies (e.g., school districts, public charter schools, public charter networks, etc.), along with their partners, who are interested in implementing or expanding effective high-impact tutoring programs in their schools.
+Teams from state and local education agencies who are interested in implementing, expanding, or strengthening the impact of effective high-impact tutoring programs in their states and schools.

 TEAM REQUIREMENTS: